 - Publications & Insights

-Quinter Okuta is an associate in our Nairobi office and a member of the Dispute Resolution department.
+Quinter Okuta is a senior associate in our Nairobi office and a member of the Dispute Resolution department.

 Quinter specialises in dispute resolution and Employment and Labor relations litigation.

 She is an advocate of the High Court of Kenya and a member of the Law Society of Kenya.

 Quinter has a LLB from the Catholic University of Eastern Africa in Kenya and a Postgraduate Diploma from the Kenya School of Law.

 - Part of the team acting on behalf of various trading and manufacturing companies dealing with food products in Kenya, in a Petition challenging Section 32 (a) (iv) of the Finance Act, 2021 to the extent that it seeks to amend paragraph 1 part 1 of the First schedule of the Excise Duty Act, to impose an excise duty rate of 20% for Imported Pasta

 - Part of the team that advised various companies on the process and procedures of transfer of employees from one company to another, in the event of mergers or acquisitions.